go to main contents

 • Summary: This is an interdisciplinary project involving the Bachelor's Degree in Human Nutrition and Dietetics and the Bachelor's Degree in Nursing carried out in the 2018-19 academic year, developed within the framework of the final degree project.
 The objective was to draw up a practical guide of healthy habits for people with intellectual disabilities who are under public guardianship but living independently.
 The students engaged in joint fieldwork that involved interviewing and observing two users of the organization with the aim of detecting what they understood by a healthy diet and healthy habits.
 Under the supervision of the people in charge of the Foundation, they developed a practical and comprehensive guide to healthy habits, designed with this specific group in mind.
 Finally, they designed and developed a workshop so that the users of the Foundation could put into practice the materials if they were ever to live independently.

-Final Bachelor’s Degree Project: My sexuality: Towards Self-Determination
+Bachelor’s thesis: My sexuality: Towards Self-Determination

 • Coordination: Martín Correa-Urquiza Vidal (martin.correaurquizav(ELIMINAR)@urv.cat; marthuc(ELIMINAR)@yahoo.com) i Mª Dolors Burjalés Martí (mdolors.burjales(ELIMINAR)@urv.cat)